tytydraco/yessleep/out/I_live_in_a_town_in_Texas_that_doesnt_exist_We_have_a_disturbing_annual_ritual_and_this_year_it_was_my_turn.md

 We all glanced around, eyes bulging, realizing we were all frozen in place, entrenched by some spell.

-Thousands of human skills ringed the hilltop.
+Thousands of human skulls ringed the hilltop.
 Maybe tens of thousands.
 They were piled high, a circular wall of art deco death that never seemed to move.

 A bright and devilish fire danced atop the skulls, never touching them.